-Notice to the Employee's Supervisor may be given orally or in writing.
+Notice to employee's supervisor may be given orally or in writing.
 If the need for paid sick leave is foreseeable, the employee must provide reasonable advance notification.
 If the need for paid sick leave is unforeseeable, the employee must provide notice of the need for the leave as soon as practicable.